-

 30 Famous Celebrities Who Have Done Drugs and Battled Addiction and Alcoholism

-... life .
-16. Edie Falco Known for her role as a painkiller addict on “Nurse Jackie,” Edie Falco's own ... with drugs and checked in and out of rehab for alcohol and drug abuse.
-What to Do if You Think You Need Help for Drug or ... continue reading -
+...
+Edie Falco Known for her role as a nurse struggling with prescription drug addiction on “Nurse Jackie,” ... drugs and checked in and out of rehab for alcohol and drug misuse.
+What to Do if You Think You Need Help for Drug ... continue reading -

 Massachusetts Drug and Alcohol Addiction Treatment Centers